matrix-org/matrix-spec/content/client-server-api/_index.md

 `native` clients can use three types of redirect URIs:

-1. Private-Use URI Scheme:
+1. **Private-Use URI Scheme**
-  - the scheme MUST be prefixed with the client URI hostname in reverse-DNS notation.
+    - The scheme MUST be prefixed with the client URI hostname in reverse-DNS notation.
 For example, if the client URI is `https://example.com/`, then a valid custom URI scheme would be `com.example.app:/`.
-  - the URI MUST NOT have an authority component.
-This means that it MUST have either a single slash or none immediately following the scheme, with no hostname, username, or port.
+    - There MUST NOT be an authority component.
+This means that the URI MUST have either a single slash or none immediately following the scheme, with no hostname, username, or port.
-2. `http` URI on the loopback interface:
+2. **`http` URI on the loopback interface**
-  - it MUST use the `http` scheme
+    - The scheme MUST be `http`.
-  - the host part MUST be `localhost`, `127.0.0.1`, or `[::1]`
+    - The host part MUST be `localhost`, `127.0.0.1`, or `[::1]`.
-  - it MUST have no port.
+    - There MUST NOT be a port.
 The homeserver MUST then accept any port number during the authorization flow.
-3. Claimed `https` Scheme URI: some operating systems allow apps to claim `https` scheme URIs in the domains they control.
+3. **Claimed `https` Scheme URI**

+    Some operating systems allow apps to claim `https` scheme URIs in the domains they control.
 When the browser encounters a claimed URI, instead of the page being loaded in the browser, the native app is launched with the URI supplied as a launch parameter.
 The same rules as for `web` clients apply.

 These restrictions are the same as defined by [RFC 8252 section 7](https://tools.ietf.org/html/rfc8252#section-7).